vvent7/MAS-Platform-C/README.md

 # MAS-Platform-C
-A mas development platform made in C
+A MAS development platform made in C